-As pet owners we need to make life decisions and sometimes, end of life decisions for our pets.
+As pet owners, we need to make life decisions and sometimes, end of life decisions for our pets.
 Euthanasia is an elective procedure to end the life of a pet.
-This is never an easy decision to make and often very emotional.
-At the Morinville Vet Clinic our team is here to guide you through this challenging time.
+This is never an easy decision to make and often, very emotional.
+At the Morinville Veterinary Clinic, our team is here to guide you through this challenging time.

 When should I consider euthanasia?

 Euthanasia is a humane end of life procedure, performed by a veterinarian.
 Our method of euthanasia is painless for your pet.
 Our team is here to help you through this very difficult decision.
 Our veterinarians can answer questions about your pet’s health and help you assess quality of life.
 As pet owners ourselves, we understand the intense emotional toll that comes with loss.
 Don’t feel alone in this process, we’re here to support you.

 Euthanasia is generally performed in-clinic.
 Initially, we will use a sedative to ensure the utmost comfort for both pet and owner, after all the options are discussed and family members have time to say their goodbyes.
 An IV catheter is placed in a front limb and when the owner is ready, the euthanasia solution is administered.
 Once administered, the patient will fall into a state of deep rest cardiac functions will cease shortly after.